steveghee/OCTO_Studio_extensions/README.md

 ## Targets

 ### 360 Model targets
+Note : possibly depricated soon : product now includes updated mode target, including advanced target

-aka Trained Model targets, this is a new class of model target which can be trained (using Vuforia Engine services) to be able to recognise and snap to a model target from any angle.
+aka Trained or Adnvanced Model targets, this is a new class of model target which can be trained (using Vuforia Engine services) to be able to recognise and snap to a model target from any angle.
 This if course differs to the standard model target where there is a specific perspective (otten indicated via a helpful 'guide view').
 With Trained / 360 models targets, recognition can be 'trained' to occur from a broad range of angles, all the way up to 360 around the target item.